IBM/cbomkit/README.md

 | `production`     | In the standard deployment, a core compliance service is integrated into the backend service.
 This implementation enables the execution of compliance checks via the RESTful API, providing a scalable and centralized approach to cryptographic policy verification.                                                                                                                                                                |
 | `ext-compliance` | In advanced deployment scenarios, compliance evaluation is delegated to a dedicated external service.
 This service can invoked by the API server as needed.
 This configuration maintains the standard user experience for both the frontend and API of the CBOMkit, mirroring the functionality of the `production` configuration while allowing for more sophisticated or specialized compliance checks to be performed externally. |

+### Handling of Credentials

+When a new scan of a GitHub repository is started, CBOMkit generates a temporary local clone of the repository.
+The frontend enables users to provide GitHub credentials (either a username and password or a personal access token).
+These credentials are not logged or stored; instead, they are directly forwarded to [JGit](https://github.com/eclipse-jgit/jgit) to facilitate the cloning process.
+After the scan completes - regardless of whether it succeeds or fails - the temporary local clone is deleted.

 ### Scanning and CBOM Generation

 The CBOMkit leverages advanced scanning technology to identify cryptographic usage within source code and generate